xtmgah/annotatr/README.md

 ## UCSC knownGenes

 The UCSC knownGenes tracks were downloaded from the UCSC Genome Browser.
-KnownGenes annotations include 1-5Kb upstream of the TSS, the promoter (<1Kb upstream of the TSS), 5'UTR, first exons, exons, first introns, introns, CDS, 3'UTR, and 5'UTR exons, 5'UTR introns, 3'UTR exons, 3'UTR introns, and intergenic regions (the intergenic regions exclude the previous list of annotations in addition to the gap segments of each supported genome)..
+KnownGenes annotations include 1-5Kb upstream of the TSS, the promoter (<1Kb upstream of the TSS), 5'UTR, first exons, exons, first introns, introns, CDS, 3'UTR, and 5'UTR exons, 5'UTR introns, 3'UTR exons, 3'UTR introns, and intergenic regions (the intergenic regions exclude the previous list of annotations in addition to the gap segments of each supported genome).
 The schematic below gives an idea of how the location coordinates in the knownGene files are used to determine the annotations.

 ![Schematic of knownGene annotations.](https://github.com/rcavalcante/annotatr/blob/master/vignettes/annotatr_knownGenes.jpeg)